-- Risks and opportunities and their treatment plans need to be monitored and reported on. - The frequency of this will depend on the criticality of risk/opp. - By developing a monitoring and reporting structure it will ensure there are appropriate forums for escalation and that appropriate risk responses are being actioned.
+- Risks and their treatment plans need to be monitored and reported on. - The frequency of this will depend on the criticality of risk. - Developing monitoring and reporting structure will ensure there are appropriate forums for escalation and that appropriate risk responses are being actioned.